Eden on the Apalachicola

 Deviled Ham

-Clarify a stick of butter; mix thoroughly with a pound of finely-minced ham.
-Add a heaping tablespoon of dry mustard, a dash or two of nutmeg, and ground pepper to taste.
+Clarify a stick of butter; mix thoroughly with a pound of finely-minced/ground ham.
+Add a heaping tablespoon of dry mustard, a teaspoon of white pepper, a few heavy dashes of mace, and black pepper to taste.
+Options include granulated garlic and grated onion.
 Be stingy with the salt.
 Blend very well and refrigerate, the longer the better.
-Bring to room temperature before serving.
+Bring to room temperature and stir before serving with toast rounds, crackers, or as a sandwich spread.

 Smoked Oyster Spread